 As for individuals who do own Tether, futures are known for being suitable for those looking to hedge their trades, although their speculative nature does mean that a certain degree of risk is involved.

-Each futures contract has an expiration date, which dictates the deadlines both parties have until they can buy and sell their respective positions.
+Each futures contract has an expiration date, which dictates the deadlines both parties have until they can buy and sell their respective positions at a prearranged price.
 Exchanges also allow clients to rollover their contract to another one, with a new expiry period which has a deadline reserved for a further date.
-If an individual does neither and the contract expires, what follows is the automatic settlement.
+If an individual does neither and the contract expires, it is settled automatically.
 Traders will also be interested to learn about perpetual contracts.
-These are essentially a type of futures contract, but they do not expire.
+These are essentially a type of futures contract without an expiry date.

 Spot Trading

 Spot trading pairs may involve two cryptocurrencies or a single cryptocurrency bought with fiat.
-In contrast to CFDs, traders who go this route actually own the cryptocurrencies they purchase, but they cannot use leverage.
+In contrast to CFDs, traders who go this route actually own the cryptocurrencies they purchase, but they often cannot use leverage or have access to considerably lower leverage rates when they can.

 Margin Trading